Key takeaways:

 3. Google Vietnam and Lenovo hijacked in 2015

 In February 2015, attackers hijacked Google’s Vietnam domain and Lenovo’s website by compromising their DNS records.
 Visitors were redirected to a defaced page.
-The incident was attributed to the hacker group Lizard Squad and underscored the risks of DNS vulnerabilities.
+The incident was attributed to the hacker group Lizard Squad.
+Although this was technically a DNS hijack rather than a domain hijack, it underscores the risks of weak DNS security.

 Protect your domain before someone else takes it